 Then there’s my Coffeeness teammate who can’t function – at least that’s what she says – unless she pours 17 cups down her neck every day.
 Others in the team are just fine with four cups.

 The only thing everyone agrees on is that foodstuffs and liquid refreshments contribute to meeting the body’s requirements.
 To keep our cells and metabolism ticking along nicely, fresh water and unsweetened herbal teas should of course be the lion’s share.
 Anyone who drinks close to a gallon of cola every day is getting enough fluids but is probably looking at weight and health issues.

 Same principle with coffee.
 Yes, it basically contributes to your daily fluid intake but it’s better to just bracket it off under “luxuries.”
-Rather than treating your coffee break as some routine necessary to meeting your fluid requirements, rather see it an indulgence.
+Rather than treating your coffee break as some routine necessary to meeting your fluid requirements, see it as an indulgence.
 Listen to your body and if you’re thirsty, drink a glass of water.

-I found this peice of advice on the German Federal Center for Nutrition’s consumer forum and it really chimed with me.
+I found this piece of advice on the German Federal Center for Nutrition’s consumer forum and it really chimed with me.
 “If someone drinks more than four to five cups of coffee day, it’s unlikely they’re getting enough fluids from other drinks.”
 Basically, if you consider coffee as a source of fluids, you’re going about things all wrong.

 Caffeine – A Bone of Contention

 Trying to cover all facets of the debate in detail would be a book-length exercise.
 One hard fact everyone agrees on is that the caffeine alkaloid is a psychoactive substance.